ulyssa/iamb.chat/src/rooms/management.md

 you can open it up, focus the window and run:

 - `:invite accept` to accept the invitation and join the room
-- `:invite reject` to rejept the invitation
+- `:invite reject` to reject the invitation

 ## Setting Room Properties